rangle/redux-beacon/docs/targets/google-analytics-gtag.md

 }, /* (optional) tracking Id */, /* (optional) tracking Id */, ...);
 ```

-> **[danger] Duplicate Page Views**
+{% hint style='danger' %}
-> the last line of the tracking snippet `gtag('config', 'GA_TRACKING_ID');` hits Google
+The last line of the tracking snippet `gtag('config', 'GA_TRACKING_ID');` hits Google
-> Analytics with a page view that matches the first loaded route.
+Analytics with a page view that matches the first loaded route.
 If you're
-> tracking page views using Redux Beacon, be sure to remove this line so the
+tracking page views using Redux Beacon, be sure to remove this line so the
-> initial page load isn't recorded twice.
+initial page load isn't recorded twice.
+{% endhint %}

 #### event
 ##### Docs: